Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Spike tries to help Max out by cheating when Max sees this he responds by estentenaly coinciding as he stops mid attack so that he does not hit a frozen harmony. this enrages spike at this point he decides take matters into his own hands.
 This is because he thinks Max is working with the nra and recently learned they cheat to maintain the world order

-- Towards the end of Spike's arc he also joins Max's team which ultimatlly leads to his despair as his arorgance causes his team to lose or nearlly lose in which case he intervines by taking over a Cybertor on the opposing team.
+- Towards the end of Spike's arc he also joins Jax/Max's team which ultimatlly leads to his despair as his arorgance causes his team to lose or nearlly lose in which case he intervines by taking over a Cybertor on the opposing team.
 Max notices what has happened and in away forfiets the match maybe by interfaring or by not fighting back.
 	- If Max does not fight Back then it will be harnmony that goes berserk turning on her own team and/or satellite but Max is able to stop by simply standing in front of her and starts sing maybe a silly song that harmony all ways sings.
 And later explains why he did it and the way music works.

+It turns out the Cyber.Beast that Max had been using allowed Spike to place a virus in everyones CSD enabling him to disable their delimiter and control them.

 ### 8. Ordeal, Death, Rebirth
 Episodes: 23, 24, 25, 26, 27, 28, 29, 30